-Most people assume that dutch ovens were invented in the Netherlands.
-But while the concept for dutch ovens was born in the Netherlands, it’s creation can be attributed to an Englishman named Abraham Darby.
+Most people assume that Dutch ovens were invented in the Netherlands.
+But while the concept of Dutch ovens was born in the Netherlands, its creation can be attributed to an Englishman named Abraham Darby.

 In the early 1700s, Darby visited the Netherlands and studied their brass-based manufacturing processes.

 He observed the Dutch pot-makers using unique casting molds made of sand, and he began to theorize that other types of metal could be molded using the same technique.

 However, Darby struggled to adapt cheaper forms of metal to this process.